 “Your thoughts are the blueprint of the life you are building one day at a time.
-When you learn to channel your thinking — both consciously and subconsciously — you create the conditions that make the achievement of your goals inevitable.”
-Benjamin Hardy, author of Willpower doesn't work.
+When you learn to channel your thinking — both consciously and subconsciously — you create the conditions that make the achievement of your goals inevitable.” ~ Benjamin Hardy.

 Start with Why: How Great Leaders Inspire Everyone to Take Action, by Simon Sinek.
 Amid my favorite quotes: "People don't buy what you do; they buy why you do it.
 If you talk about what you believe, you will attract those who believe what you believe.”
 A beautiful argument for inspiration as the more powerful and sustainable to affect our behavior.
 Sinek shows that the leaders who’ve had the greatest influence in the world all think, act, and communicate the same way — the opposite of what everyone else does.
 This is The Golden Circle, a framework upon which organizations can build, movements can lead, and people can inspire and be inspired.
 It all starts with WHY.
 (See also this great TED talk.)

 The Meaning Revolution: The power of transcendent leadership, by Fred Kofman.
 Currently serving as Advisor of Leadership at Google, Kofman offers inspiring, practical insight on how we can apply people-centered solutions for hard organizational problems.
 Every organization involved in work that is nonviolent and non-addictive has an "immortality project" at its core, Kofman says.
 And the challenge for leaders is to identify and expand on that core, to inspire all stakeholders to take part.
 You got to love and lean into your purpose.
 "When people do business from an enlightened perspective, there is no tension between material and spiritual pursuits."
 Lots of cool stories, anecdotes, quotes.